francescogerardomarra/its/learning/docker/layer/with-container/with_container.md

 - the writable layer is discarded when the container is removed;
-- to persist important data, you should store it in [volumes]. <!-- todo: link to volumes chapter -->
+- to persist important data, you should store it in [volumes](../../volume/index.md).

 **Image:**